 Thomas E. Chorman received an undergraduate degree from City University of New York and an MBA from Rutgers State University of New Jersey.

 Robin J. Davenport

-Ms. Davenport, who was elected to the Board in October 2021, currently serves as Vice President-Finance at Parker-Hannifin Corporation, a global manufacturing leader in motion and control technologies.
+Ms. Davenport, who was elected to the Board in October 2021.
+Prior to her retirement in 2022, she was Vice President-Finance at Parker-Hannifin Corporation, a global manufacturing leader in motion and control technologies.
 In her role, Ms. Davenport has responsibility for Parker-Hannifin's treasury, risk management, retirement plans asset management, corporate credit, economics and investor relations functions.
 From 2004 to 2014, Ms. Davenport served as VP, Business Planning & Development for Parker-Hannifin and was responsible for global corporate M&A, integration processes and strategic planning.
 Prior to joining Parker-Hannifin, Ms. Davenport held several executive roles at CNH Capital Corporation, a global leader in the manufacturing of capital goods.
 Ms. Davenport is a graduate of the University of Illinois Urbana-Champaign with a BS degree in Finance and received an MBA in Finance and Management Policy from the Kellogg School of Management, Northwestern University.

 B. Joanne Edwards